severalnines/S9s_cookbooks/cookbooks/clustercontrol/README.md

 - CentOS 6.5
 - CentOS 7
+- CentOS 8
 - Ubuntu 12.04
 - Ubuntu 14.04
 - Ubuntu 16.04
+- Ubuntu 18.04
 - Debian 7
 - Debian 8
+- Debian 9
+- Debian 10

-Make sure you meet following criteria prior to the deployment:
+Make sure you meet the following criteria prior to the deployment:

 - ClusterControl node must run on a clean dedicated host with internet connection.
 - If you want to add an existing cluster, ensure your database cluster is up and running.
-- If you are running as sudo user, make sure the user is able to escalate to root with sudo command.
 - SELinux/AppArmor must be turned off.
-Services or ports to be enabled are listed [here](http://www.severalnines.com/docs/clustercontrol-administration-guide/administration/securing-clustercontrol).
+Services or ports to be enabled are listed [here](https://severalnines.com/docs/requirements.html#firewall-and-security-groups).

 Attributes
 ----------